top of page

 As I detail in another post (How I Wrote a Romcom - by Accident) all went smoothly until I finished, and found myself with 50,000 words, about 30,000 short of traditional novel length.
 I was forced to add a plot-twist (and a new character) that had come to me while writing, which changed the book from a comedy into a romcom.
 So, not exactly a smooth 'plotters' journey, but infinitely less painful than my attempt at pantsing.

-I'm now writing book three - a follow-up to Hitting the Jackpot.
-I have my idea, I have my ending, I have a route map of events leading from A to B, I have a cast of characters I feel are 'right'.
-I also have a mindset that tells me a bit of flexibility might be necessary along the way.
+So, book three - (a follow-up to Hitting the Jackpot) became my plotter's pathway mark 2.
+I had an idea, I started the 'musing' process of considering plot lines, characters, endings.
+Over a couple of months, I plotted a route map of events leading from the starting point to a finish.
+I chose my cast of characters as I worked on the plot - I can't see a way of doing one without the other.
+I also had a mindset that told me a bit of flexibility might be necessary along the way.

 bottom of page